MobileUpLLC/RxPagingLoading/README.md

 ```

 ## Display the state
+You can just use the resulting PLCE or LCE state to render your screen UI.
+Or you can use extensions from `LoadingExtensions.kt` and `PagingExtensions.kt` to observe individual state parts changes.
+It's helpful when you don't need all of the states or use with MVVM-like pattern.

-We recommend converting the resulting PLCE or LCE state to the corresponding state for the screen.
-In the PLCE-pm module, we use the RxPM library integration to map the current state to the screen state.
-More details you can see in the [sample](https://github.com/MobileUpLLC/RxPLCE/tree/develop/sample).
+In the [sample](https://github.com/MobileUpLLC/RxPagingLoading/tree/develop/sample) we use the [RxPM](https://github.com/dmdevgo/RxPM/tree/develop/rxpm) library and extensions to split resulting state to the Presentation Model states.

 ## License
 ```